theexoticman/parkingtoll/README.md

 ## Build

-For building the ParkingToll API, use the Maven script m in the root of the project.
+For building the ParkingToll API, use the Maven script in the root of the project with the clean and package options.

 ```bash
 ./mvnw clean package